Categories

 Regular speed checks ensure users aren’t kept waiting.
 You can use tools like PageSpeed Insights and Mobile-Friendly Test to see how your website performs on mobile platforms and then make adjustments as needed.

-Software and Plugin Updates
+Software and plugin updates

 The easiest thing you can do to mitigate risks is to keep things up to date.